 Space Requirements.
-Refer to the space diagrams, Figures 3-1 and 3-3, for recommended minimum clearance around the machine for ease of servicing and observation.
+Refer to the space diagrams, Figures 3-1 and 3-2, for recommended minimum clearance around the machine for ease of servicing and observation.
 Pay particular attention to the additional space required.
-If it ever becomes necessary to mechanically clean the condenser tubes, extra space will be required on one end (preferably on the opposite end from the water inlet and outlet) for the cleaning tools.
+If it ever becomes necessary to mechanically clean the machine, extra space will be required for the cleaning tools.

 Foundation.
-Refer to the space diagrams, Figures 3-2 and 3-4, for recommended minimum foundation requirements.
+Refer to the space diagrams, Figure 3-3, for recommended minimum foundation requirements.
 The figures show anchor bolt details and machine anchor hole details.
 Contact your local distributor for seismic anchoring requirements in your area.